Ahmad Benali: Crotone

-Benali joined Crotone towards the end of the 2017/18 campaign.
-Across four eventful seasons he was twice promoted to Serie A, but also relegated on two occasions.
-His departure from the club in January 2022 was precipitated by a rift with coach Francesco Modesto, who attributed blame for the club's poor performance on club captain Benali and another senior player Salvatore Molina.
+Benali joined Crotone towards the end of the 2017–18 campaign.
+Across four eventful seasons, he was promoted to Serie A twice but also relegated twice.
+His departure from the club in January 2022 was precipitated by a rift with coach Francesco Modesto, who attributed blame for the club's poor performance on club captain Benali and another senior player, Salvatore Molina.

 Loan to Pisa

 On 26 January 2022, he joined Pisa on loan until the end of the 2021–22 season, with an option and a conditional obligation to buy.

 Return to Brescia

 On 26 August 2022, Benali returned to Brescia.

 Bari

 On 31 January 2023, Benali signed a 1.5-year contract with Bari.

+Virtus Entella

+On 1 August 2025, Benali moved to Virtus Entella in Serie B.

 International career

-Although Benali played England U17 five times, Benali declared his allegiance to play for Libya.
+Although Benali played for England U17 five times, he declared his allegiance to Libya.
 He made his debut with Libya on 23 May 2012, in the friendly played against Rwanda.
 By October 2019 he was national team captain.
+He has now retired from International Football.